USA19/nest-starter/nest-graphql-mongoose/README.md

 You need to import user module in every other module to be able to add authentication and authorization in that module.

-### Change Authorization in User Controller
+### Change Authorization in User Resolver
-As you start there are only two roles in the app, which is why you might need to change the authorization rule defined in the user controller
+As you start there are only two roles in the app, which is why you might need to change the authorization rule defined in the user resolver

 ## Troubleshoot
 - Incase you encounter a circular dependency error, then use `forwardRef` to get rid of that error, you can read more about `circular-dependency` and `forwardRef` [here](https://docs.nestjs.com/fundamentals/circular-dependency).